guildxyz/guild-sdk/README.md

-await guild.get("sismo-dao");                                               // Get Guild by url name (detailed) await guild.getAll();                                                       // Get All Guilds basic information await guild.getUserAccess(1, "0xedd9C1954c77beDD8A2a524981e1ea08C7E484Be"); // Access checking for an address for a specific Guild await guild.getUserCurrentAccess(
+await guild.get("sismo-dao");                                               // Get Guild by url name (detailed) await guild.getAll();                                                       // Get All Guilds basic information await guild.getUserAccess(1, "0xedd9C1954c77beDD8A2a524981e1ea08C7E484Be"); // Access checking for an address for a specific Guild await guild.getUserMemberships(
   1,
   "0xedd9C1954c77beDD8A2a524981e1ea08C7E484Be"
-);                                                                          // User current memberships - already joined for a Guild await guild.create(guildParams, wallet);                                    // Create a guild with specific params - check the example below await guild.update(1, guildParams, wallet);                                 // Update a guild with the given params await guild.delete(1, wallet);                                              // Remove a guild by ID
+);                                                                          // User current memberships for the given Guild await guild.create(guildParams, wallet);                                    // Create a guild with specific params - check the example below await guild.update(1, guildParams, wallet);                                 // Update a guild with the given params await guild.delete(1, wallet);                                              // Remove a guild by ID